UseMuffin/Footprint/README.md

 ]);
 ```

 This will insert the currently logged in user's primary key in `user_id` and `modified_by` fields when creating
 a record, on the `modified_by` field again when updating the record and it will use the associated user record's
 company `id` in the `company_id` field when creating a record.

+## Warning

+If you have the `FootprintBehavior` attached to a model do not load the model inside
+`Controller::initialize()` method directly or indirectly.
+If you do so the
+footprint (user entity) won't be set for the model and the behavior won't work
+as expected.
+You can load your model in `Controller::beforeFilter()` if needed.

+This is because the `FootprintListener` which sets the user entity to the models
+is attached after `Controller::initialize()` is run.

 ## Patches & Features